BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_02.md

 7. *Full Restore* ($1,600), *Sitrus Berry* ($500), *PP Up* ($12,800), *Dawn Stone* ($25,000),
 8. *Revive* ($1,000), *Leppa Berry* ($1,500), *PP Max* ($20,800), *Shiny Stone* ($25,000).

+The evolution items are of course nice for early evolutions for team members that need them.
+If you are lucky enough to find one, buy a single Protein for a quest later (don't use it or sell it).
 Head to the top right side of the route.

 !enc(199, ["Rock Smash"])